-The financial services market is looking ripe for disruption, following the Australian government’s release of open banking review.
-Two key principles of the review are creating new opportunities and encouraging competition altogether, making the prospects of Neo-banks looking bright.
-Users around the world are already used to convenience, speed, and reliability of services.
+The financial services market is looking ripe for disruption, following the Australian government’s release of an open banking review.
+Two key principles of the review are creating new opportunities and encouraging competition altogether, making the prospects of Neo-banks look bright.
+Users around the world are already used to the convenience, speed, and reliability of services.
 Each innovation gets us one step closer, opening the scene for new, bold ideas.
-In the case of FinTech, the innovation of neo-banks or challenger banks has a chance to connect multiple vendors and business models and offer customers even more choice, high-quality services and convenience.
+In the case of FinTech, the innovation of neo-banks (or challenger banks) has a chance to connect multiple vendors and business models.
+In turn, it will offer customers even more choices, high-quality services, and convenience.

 They charge fully armed with the latest tech and a very focused mindset.
 FinTech software development is powering up these ideas.
 It is easier to explain when you consider that nearly 1/2 of all adults without a bank account live in seven economies:

 Most of those people are living ‚below the standard’.
-In fact, twice as many unbanked adults live in the poorest households in their economy as in the richest ones.
+Twice as many unbanked adults live in the poorest households in their economy as in the richest ones.
 That means this is a very conservative but potentially loyal market.
-Once people see the benefits of accessing their money in an easy way, the chances are they will stay with the brand that offered them a solution.
+Once people see the benefits of accessing their money easily, the chances are they will stay with the brand that offered them a solution.
 That is a piece of a pie worth fighting for.

-Many banks appear to be digital banks since they don’t have branches and are focused on developing quality mobile banking apps for their customers.
+Many banks appear to be digital banks.
+They don’t have branches and are focused on developing quality mobile banking apps for their customers.
 However, just because a bank doesn’t have branches and offers a range of digital products and platforms doesn’t mean it is a digital bank or a Neo-bank.
 Offering ApplePay, GooglePay, or SamsungPay doesn’t make you a Neo-bank either.

-Traditional banking system relies on physical institutions, infrastructure – Neo-banks do not.
-Not having the need to build and maintain infrastructure, cater to long-term lease contracts, high provisions, full banking licensing, branching, and lengthy approval processes to open a branch.
+Traditional banking system relies on physical institutions, and infrastructure – Neo-banks do not.
+Not needing to build and maintain infrastructure, cater to long-term lease contracts, high provisions, full banking licensing, branching, and lengthy approval processes to open a branch.
 Any employer having an office can appreciate the costs for the electrical bills and managing costs for the branch that would allow hosting your customers.

-FinTech neo-banks operate entirely different.
+FinTech neo-banks operate entirely differently.
 They don’t own buildings to host their clients; they do not build or use any existing banking systems or infrastructure.
-They launch apps, offer flexible contracts, transparent fee lists.
+Instead, they launch apps, and offer flexible contracts, and transparent fee lists.
 The service is quick and seamless, offering straight-through-processing for standard operations allowing for significantly reduced running costs.
 Furthermore, they are targeting only a few products, which means that they can operate under none, partial, or full banking licenses.
-Customers can go on with their businesses via online banking solutions (by visiting a website) or use of a mobile app.
+Customers can go on with their businesses via online banking solutions (by visiting a website) or the use of a mobile app.
 Easy.
 That’s a good argument for 1,7 billion people with no personal transportation, poor housing conditions, and problems with running and clear water.

 Challenger banks don’t stop there.
 They are built around simplicity.
 Easy application to set up an account, easy sign-up forms, easy checking of identity, credit history, and procedures to get a loan or lift on an overdraft.